systemslab/popper-paper/paper/paper.md

 $ popper add torpor myexp
 ```

+We say that a tool is Popper-compliant if it has the following two
+basic properties:

+ 1. Assets can be be associated to unique identifiers.
+Code, packages,
+    configurations, data, results, etc. can all be referenced and
+    uniquely identified.
+ 2. The tool is scriptable (e.g. can be invoked from the command line)
+    and can act upon given asset IDs.

+In @Sec:toolkit we provided a list of tools for every category of the
+generic experimentation workflow (@Fig:exp_workflow) that comply with
+the two properties given above.

 In general, tools that are hard to script e.g. because they don't
 provide a command-line interface (can only interact via GUI) or they